igolaizola/docs/pages/reference/OS/advanced.md

 ### Modifying `config.txt` locally before the first boot

 Before the device is [provisioned][device-provisioning], you may edit `config.txt` by mounting a flashed SD card (with the partition label `resin-boot`) and editing the file directly.
-This will only work if you edit the file before the device's first boot as after device provisioning, any changes will be overwritten by the device supervisor with values read from the {{ $names.cloud.lower }} API.
+This will only work if you edit the file before the device's first boot, as after device provisioning any changes will be overwritten by the device supervisor with values read from the {{ $names.cloud.lower }} API.

 ### Modifying `config.txt` using configuration variables